mlimber/serial/README.md

     git clone https://github.com/wjwwood/serial.git

-Build:
+Build just the library:

     make

-Build and run the tests:
+OR build the library and run the tests:

     make test